MTC Track Sessions

 Both our Monday and Wednesday track sessions can be attended by Beginner, Intermediate or advanced members however at the Wednesday session we have 3 coaches to provide more input to the intermediate and advanced athletes.
 At the Monday session the coach will focus mainly on the beginner athletes to make sure they are getting the most out of the session.

-On both Monday and Wednesday, active coaching will start from approximately 7.10pm, but we expect everyone to have completed a minimum of 10 minutes self warm up before this point.
-Coaches will be on hand from just before 7pm to offer advice and guidance.
+On both Monday and Wednesday, active coaching will start from 7.15pm, but we expect everyone to have completed a minimum of 10 minutes self warm up before this point.
+A coach will be on hand from 7pm to offer advice and guidance.
+Please do not interupt coaches who are still coaching the previous session - there will be a designated coach available to help you.

 For a detailled description of run training standards and to check your level for each discipline click on the following link: Training Standards